 The 'Satanic Flash'

-On the 19th of December, 2000, David Oberdorf – a 19-year German Peugeot employee – claims to have heard a voice tell him twice to "kill a priest."
+On December 19, 2000, David Oberdorf—a 19-year German Peugeot employee—claims to have heard a voice tell him twice to "kill a priest."

-One evening, David was listening to gothic music in the bedroom of his parents house when he felt an urge, or as he called a "satanic flash".
+One evening, David was listening to gothic music in the bedroom of his parents house when he felt an urge, or as he called a "satanic flash."
 Dressed entirely in black and carrying a hunting knife, he jumped on his bike.
 At around 10PM, he rang the doorbell of his local priest, Father Uhl.
-The priest let the young man in to see what the matter was but as soon as he turned his back, David jumped him, wrestled him to the ground and etched a pentagram into his left hand with the knife.
-He proceeded to gag him with a bandana, kick and stab him multiple times before eventually fleeing.
-On the morning of 20th of December, a parishioner found the priest's corpse laying face down on the floor, with 33 stab wounds.
+The priest let the young man in to see what the matter was but as soon as he turned his back, David jumped him, wrestled him to the ground, and etched a pentagram into his left hand with the knife.
+He proceeded to gag him with a bandana, kick and stab him multiple times, before eventually fleeing.
+On the morning of December 20, a parishioner found the priest's corpse laying face down on the floor, with 33 stab wounds.

 The House of Horrors